TriBITSPub/TriBITS/tribits/core/package_arch/TribitsSystemDataStructuresMacrosFunctions.rst

 ToDo: Describe the data-structures of all "Packages" which includes subpackages as well and the lists of enabled packages.

-These data-stractures as well as the package dependencies graph is built up in the macro `tribits_read_all_project_deps_files_create_deps_graph()`_ with the call graph described in the section `Function call tree for constructing package dependency graph`_.
+These data-structures as well as the package dependencies graph is built up in the macro `tribits_read_all_project_deps_files_create_deps_graph()`_ with the call graph described in the section `Function call tree for constructing package dependency graph`_.